FloJoLaryea/Customer_Churn_Analysis/README.md

 - Converting to right datatypes
 - Renaming column names to be coherent with each dataset
 - Mapping boolean and None values to more meaningful categories
+- Filling null values

-As this project included building machine models to predict, filling of null values were paused in this stage and incorporated in the machine learning pipelines to improve thr robustness of the model
+As this project included building machine models to predict, some filling of null values were paused in this stage and incorporated in the machine learning pipelines to improve the robustness of the model